inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Opens a C library, panicking if the library can not be found.

-This instruction requires two arguments:
+This instruction requires three arguments:

 1. The register to store the resulting library in.
-The object stored will be an instance of the built-in Library type.
+1. The register containing the prototype to use for the library object.
 1. The register containing one or more names to use for finding the library.

 If no names are given, this instruction will panic.
 If one or more names are